CyCraft/blitzar/packages/docs/docs/blitz-form/index.md

 <CodeBlockComponent filename="blitz-form/Basics - Custom Components - Auth" />

 :::tip Please note!
-Components you want to use in BlitzForm must be [registered Globally](https://v3.vuejs.org/guide/component-registration.html).
+Components you want to use in BlitzForm must be registered Globally!
+(See the [official Vue documentation](https://v3.vuejs.org/guide/component-registration.html) for more info)

-(If need to use locally registered components, see [Advanced > Using Locally Registered Components](/advanced/#using-locally-registered-components))
+If you need to use locally registered components, see [Advanced > Using Locally Registered Components](/advanced/#using-locally-registered-components)
 :::

 ### Use HTML5 Elements